-DECC requires the operator to produce Environmental Risk Assessments, taking account of guidance published to the industry by them in April 2014, which flows from the recommendations of the Royal Academy of Engineering and the Royal Society, in their report on the hazards of hydraulic fracturing for shale gas published in June 2012.
+The proposed activities include hydraulic fracturing for shale gas.
+DECC requires the operator to produce Environmental Risk Assessments, taking account of guidance published to the industry by DECC in April 2014, which flows from the recommendations of the Royal Academy of Engineering and the Royal Society, in their report on the hazards of hydraulic fracturing for shale gas published in June 2012.

 Drilling of wells requires Secretary of State consent under the terms of the licence and DECC will undertake a number of checks regarding well targeting and operator funds and insurance before giving consent.
-With regard to drilling practice, DECC has clarified that drilling through a fault does not entail any seismic hazard.

 DECC also requires for hydraulic fracturing, the implementation of measures to mitigate seismic risk including the submission to DECC of a detailed Hydraulic Fracturing Programme (HFP) for each well to be hydraulically fractured.
 DECC will monitor the conduct of fracturing operations in accordance with the HFP.
-DECC is of the view that in principle hydraulic fracturing through a fault should be avoided.
-The applicant has stated that they plan to avoid all detectable faults (whether local or regional), which is the correct approach.
-DECC say the applicant's 3D data will be scrutinised through the review of the HFPs to ensure that the full extent of the stimulated rock volume preserves a safe distance from any detectable fault.
-The fracturing fluids will therefore never enter a fault and will not be transmitted along it.